 Cartography Throughout History

-Famous Greek philosopher Aristotle is credited with proving the earth is spherical, while Greco-Roman mathematician Claudius Ptolemy is thought to have concluded that, by applying astronomy and mathematics, the earth could be mapped accurately.
-In fact, Ptolemy revolutionised representing the spherical earth on a map with a type of drawing called ‘perspective projection’ – using latitude and longitude lines on a map.
+Famous Greek philosopher Aristotle is credited with proving the earth is spherical.
+Greco-Roman mathematician Claudius Ptolemy is thought to have concluded that, by applying astronomy and mathematics, the earth could be mapped accurately.
+In fact, Ptolemy revolutionised representing the spherical earth on a map with a type of drawing called ‘perspective projection’ – using latitude and longitude lines.
 But he miscalculated that Eurasia covers 180 degrees of the globe.
 Several hundred years later, Christopher Columbus used Ptolemy’s calculations to sail west from Europe.
 He was hoping to reach Asia but landed in the Americas instead…